nathanrosspowell/00keys/README.md

 This repository is linked to a wercker application that will automatically deploy any changes that are made.

 This works for both edit mades in-browser viavia `github.com` and all pushes.
+If you need to be a contributor, you can be added to the white list so you can make instant edits.

 ### Local Instal